 3. Invest in some up-front analysis work

 Don't have the detail?
 Don't have a 50 page spec and a stack of 85 wireframe screens that describe the entire application?
-Prepare to invest in some up-front analysis & design work.
-Often, we'll engage a client in some up-front analysis & design work and once we're done, we'll fix-price estimate on the rest of the project.
+Prepare to invest in some up-front analysis and design work.
+Often, we'll engage a client in some up-front analysis and design work and once we're done, we'll fix-price estimate on the rest of the project.
 The client gets some useful design documents that accurately describe the system, we get a much better understanding of what it's going to do, and we're now able to produce valid estimates for the rest of the development.

 4. Don't play the guessing game

-Every software professional will trot out the "iron triangle" of constraints at some point: features, cost, & schedule.
+Every software professional will trot out the "iron triangle" of constraints at some point: features, cost, and schedule.
 That never seems to stop the requests for the most features for the least cost in as short a period of time possible.

 The cost corner of the triangle is a very important one, and is often known, but hidden during the estimating process.
 Don't make the developer guess.
 The cost anchor on the triangle is just as important as the features you want or how long we have to build them.
 If your budget to finish your bathroom is $5,000, not $20,000, then different decisions will be made on how it is finishing.
 Bye-bye marble countertops, hello laminate!

 How flexible are you in your features?
 Willing to get rid of a few?
 How about that timeline?
 Is that September date really crucial?
 And that budget... any contingency built into there?
 Knowing your degrees of freedom for each of the corners of the features, cost, schedule triangle is crucial.
 Estimation is a process of negotiation and knowing where you stand firm and where you have flexibility is important to determine and communicate.